12 RV Living Tips for New and Seasoned RVers

 4. Spring Cleaning

-A few months in, we performed a spring cleaning by re-evaluating everything in the RV.
-Many articles of clothing ended up in the donation pile because neither of us had touched them since we moved in.
-“I’ve been looking for this!”
-The spring cleaning also reminded us of things we’d brought that we forgot about.
+A few months in, we did a thorough spring cleaning, re-evaluating everything in the RV.
+Many articles of clothing landed in the donation pile because we hadn’t touched them since moving in.
+We even found items we’d forgotten we brought, saying things like, “I’ve been looking for this!”
+It was a great reminder that packing light and staying organized can make RV life much more enjoyable.

 5. Share the Drive